-If you have a concern or complaint about a study, you may contact us here.
+If you have a concern or complaint about a study, please contact us.

 Research is an organized way of collecting information to help understand problems and test ideas for the benefit of society.
-UNR faculty, students and staff do research in many different areas.
+University faculty, students and staff do research in many different areas.

 People might participate in research about things like:

 - How or why an illness occurs or spreads

 - What treatments work best for an illness

 - The ways groups and societies are organized

 - The best ways to provide social services or healthcare

 You may have heard the phrase "clinical trial."
 That is a name for research about health and illness in people, especially when the research compares treatments or uses experimental drugs or devices.
 You can find more information about "clinical trials" at ClinicalTrials.gov.

 A drug or device is called "experimental" when the U.S. Food and Drug Administration (FDA) has not approved it for any use.
 A drug or device is also "experimental" when the FDA has not approved it to treat the illness that is being studied.